arasuresearch/arasu/README.md

 Features
 ========
 * lightning fast, because of golang and dartlang
-* use RDBMS and BIGDATA for serverside store
+* use RDBMS(mysql is default) and BIGDATA(hbase is default) for serverside store
 * use IndexedDB and Angular Dart for clientside store,clientside framework
-* use TDD default by golang and dartlang
+* use TDD defaultly supported by golang and dartlang
-* use BDD with selenium and Spinach (this is in alpha)
+* use BDD with selenium and Spinach (this is not yet started github.com/arasuresearch/arasu/bdd)
 * automatic build system.

 Installation